Also known as a Cold Opening or "Cold Open." A one to five minute mini-act at the beginning of the show, sometimes before the opening credits

 - All the Law & Order shows use a cold open, with a stock opening title card and narration.
 The action is either the crime itself or the discovery of a body, and thirty seconds of the detectives opening the investigation.
 While Jerry Orbach was still with us, almost always ended on a Lenny Briscoe One-Liner.

-- Similar to Law & Order, CSI: Crime Scene Investigation does this, often showing a bystanders view of the murder or the (attempted) disposal of the body or someone finding said body.
-Like Lenny Briscoe, Gil Grissom almost always gets to say the One-Liner before the opening credits.
+- Similar to Law & Order, CSI does this, often showing a bystanders view of the murder or the (attempted) disposal of the body or someone finding said body.
+Like Lenny Briscoe, Gil Grissom (or D.B.
+Russel after season 11) almost always gets to say the One-Liner before the opening credits.
+The spinoffs are the same way.

 - The very same formula was also used in JAG.